ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ### Reverb

-Similarly to echo, reverb repeats and readds the same sound with a delay.
+Similarly to echo, reverb repeats and reads the same sound with a delay.
 Except, reverb does so with a delay that is shorter then the original sound.

 ``Filter.Reverb (delayRatio:float) (minAmpRatio:float) (decay:float) (sampleRate:float) (dryData:List<float>)``